-It is recommended that a suitably qualified Environmental Control Officer (ECO) be appointed to oversee all activities for the duration of the construction phase (i.e. construction activities, services, road works).
+It is a recommendation of the EAP and participating specialists that a suitably qualified Environmental Control Officer (ECO) be appointed to oversee all activities for the duration of the construction phase (i.e. site clearance and demarcation, construction activities, services, road works), home construction.

 The ECO must have a minimum of a tertiary level qualification in the natural sciences field.
-The ECO should have at least 3 years' experience and proven competency as an ECO.
+The ECO must have at least 3 years' experience as an ECO.